 It was easily worth every penny, in fact I would have paid more.

-The first stop on the tour was a local Thai market.
+The first stop before your Chiang Mai cooking class officially begins is a local Thai market.
 There we went to learn about typical ingredients in Thai food.
 The group got a feel for how locals shop for groceries at their neighborhood markets.

 We learned the difference between curries and the many different types of rice.
 Then we were able to wander the market for a few minutes and to buy snacks or beverages if we wanted to and then headed back to the van.